ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/machine_learning/machine_learning_software_setup_melodic.md

-To do this tutorial, you need to install Tensorflow, Keras and Anaconda with Ubuntu 16.04 and ROS1 Kinetic.
+To do this tutorial, you need to install Tensorflow, Keras and Anaconda with Ubuntu 18.04 and ROS1 Melodic.

 <iframe width="854" height="480" src="https://www.youtube.com/embed/s0qgunKt654" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>